Protecting Our Environment for Future Generations

 Recycled Asphalt Pavements

-Payne and Dolan & Northeast Asphalt have been recycling asphalt pavements into new products for decades.
-As our society continues flowing toward sustainable development, we will continue to use recycled asphalt pavement (RAP) and work to increase the amount of RAP we put into pavements.
+Walbec has been recycling asphalt pavements into new products for decades and we continue to increase the amount of Recycled Asphalt Pavements (RAP) we put into pavements.
 Asphalt pavements are 100% recyclable.

 - They are the most recycled product in America